biodash/biodash.github.io/content/events/2023-02_aws/index.md

 Code Club will organize a free workshop from 3-5 pm on Amazon Web Services (AWS), led by AWS instructors.
-The workshop will take place on Wednesday February 28th, 2023, from 3-5 pm.
+The workshop will take place on Tuesday February 28th, 2023, from 3-5 pm.

 ### Why cloud computing with AWS?